A Guide to Travel while having a Full-Time Job

 Before I entered the world of blogging, working full-time is all I knew and still do.
 In South Africa, the Basic Conditions of Employment Act only allows one 15 days of annual leave which in hindsight, is too little for my liking.
 But it shouldn’t hinder your love for traveling.

 It’s even harder when you have two full-time jobs (a personal choice).
 It comes with loads of challenges; navigating the two like ping-pong balls but somehow, it works well.
 It gets tougher if your travel partner isn’t on the same schedule as you and workarounds often flare up.

-For the last two years, Courtney, my partner and I would sit towards the end of the year, plan dates and hand the full list to our employers the minute we come back in January.
+For the last few years, Courtney, my partner and I would sit towards the end of the year, plan dates and hand the full list to our employers the minute we come back in January.
 (Courtney works right through the festive break hence why we never travel in that time frame).
 That way, we plan ahead and so can they in our absence.
 Its worked well so far besides the odd occasion of having to change dates due to unforeseen reasons.

 Here’s a guide of what worked for me and might work for you too: